Graduation Day (1981 film): Plot

 Simultaneously, Doris and Joanne discover Sally's corpse stuffed in a locker in the locker room.
 Their screams alert Coach Michaels, who stumbles upon the scene, along with Kevin.
 Kevin accuses Coach Michaels of being the killer, and a fight ensues.
 Anne and Halliday also arrive at the scene; Anne notices a photo of the track team inside the locker, with each member's face—except for Kevin's—crossed out.
 Coach Michaels flees to the wooded trails, with Kevin pursuing him, and Anne and Inspector Halliday trailing behind.
 Coach Michaels discovers Ralph's body before he is met by a knife-wielding Kevin, who reveals himself to be the killer—it is he who has been systematically dispatching the track team, to which he has affixed blame for Laura's death.
 A struggle ensues during which Coach Michaels gains control of the knife.
 Halliday, arriving at the scene, shoots Coach Michaels to death, assuming him to be the perpetrator.

 A short time later, Anne visits Kevin's house.
 Upstairs, she discovers Laura's corpse in Kevin's bedroom, donning a graduation cap and gown.
 A crazed Kevin enters the room and attempts to kill Anne out of fear she will "take Laura away" from him.
 During a struggle, Anne throws Kevin, along with Laura's corpse, through the window.
 She flees the house and ends up at the high school track field.
 Kevin pursues her, chasing her beneath the bleachers, where she finds Dolores's severed head and Pete's spike-riddled body in a storage shed.
 During their physical altercation, Anne manages to push Kevin onto Pete's spike-riddled body, killing him.

 After giving her statement to the police, a traumatized Anne returns home that night and hallucinates an undead Kevin in her room, when in reality it is just her drunk stepfather Ronald.
 The next morning, Anne impassively says goodbye and leaves the town in a taxi while the Graduation Day banner hangs over the main street.

 Cast

 Production

 Pre-production commenced in 1980, where filming began on December 8 in Los Angeles, California.
+Principal photography lasted through Christmas over the course of four weeks.

+Music

+The film features the Los Angeles new wave band Felony, who perform during the graduation dance sequence and whose music appears throughout the film.

 Release

+The film premiered in Los Angeles on May 1, 1981, at the Hollywood Pacific Theatre.
+To promote the film's premiere, dozens of local teenagers were hired to stand outside the theater in graduation gowns with badges reading: "I survived Graduation Day."